serpens2/weather-bot/README.md

 - those graphs are cached and are updated once a day;
 - all API requests, Telegram commands and *apscheduler* tasks are **asynchronous**.

-You can try this bot right now: @weather2718_bot

 ## How to deploy